Madagascar is a world apart, evolving from a set of unique, isolated environmental circumstances.

 The program is based in Fort Dauphin (Tolagnaro), a town of approximately 50,000 people.
 Situated on a peninsula at the southern end of a chain of rainforested mountains, Fort Dauphin is surrounded on three sides by the Indian Ocean and is home to some of the country’s cleanest and most beautiful beaches.

 Five very distinct ecosystems exist within a fifty-mile radius of Fort Dauphin, making it a great base from which to take a variety of educational excursions.
-Students are able to appreciate the wonders of rainforests, spiny thicket, gallery zones, coastal vegetation, and transitional areas.
+You will be able to appreciate the wonders of rainforests, spiny thicket, gallery zones, coastal vegetation, and transitional areas.

 Examine Madagascar’s long-term conservation and development needs.

-Students are not only exposed to spectacular natural settings; they also explore the human pressures placed on the country's ecosystems and possibilities for the future.
-Students grapple with questions of conservation versus development.
-Often these debates raise more questions than solutions, further compelling students to study, learn, and contribute to the discussion.
+You will not only be exposed to spectacular natural settings, you will also explore the human pressures placed on the country's ecosystems and possibilities for the future.
+You will grapple with a host of issues pitting conservation against development in a variety of ecosystems.
+Further questions will be raised amidst seemingly irreconcilable choices, compelling you to study, learn, and contribute to possible solutions.

 Explore a variety of integrated themes in collaboration with Malagasy partners.

 The program offers thematic units on biodiversity, lemur ecology, conservation and environmental management, environmental impacts of mining and economic development, forest types and land use over time, ethnobotany, ecotourism, and marine studies.

 The Environmental Research Methods and Ethics seminar allows you to experiment with a wide range of social and natural science field techniques alongside Malagasy counterparts studying environmental management.

 Enhance your French while learning Malagasy.